-Aberdeen is a port city on North Sea, located in Scotland, between the rivers Dee and Don.
-The city covers a total area of approx 186 km2 (72 ml2)and has population around 230,00, ranking it the UK's 37th most populous.
+Aberdeen is a port city in Scotland, located on North Sea and between the rivers Dee and Don.
+The city has population around 230,000, ranking it the UK's 37th most populous.

 - City's nicknames include "Grey City", "Granite City", "Silver City with the Golden Sands".
 During the mid-18th-mid-20th centuries, city buildings incorporated locally quarried grey granite, that can sparkle like silver due to its high mica content.
 Other nicknames have been "the Energy Capital of the World" and "the Oil Capital of the World", since the discovery of North Sea oil during the 1970s.